 So far I guess I’m lucky since I have not eating anything bad for me.
 Occasionally I do cough a bit, but that’s part of the experience of eating on the road.

 Unfortunately some plants are toxic to dogs and for Chihuahuas a little bit of toxicity can go a long way to causing harm.

-Here’s a list from the article of plants to avoid:
+Here’s a list of plants to avoid: